Skip to main content

 • story

-• “Battlemarked has everything I loved about Demeo, but with improved graphics, a richer atmosphere, and a genuinely compelling storyline; the single player adventure alone is already everything I hoped it would be.”
+• “Battlemarked has everything I loved about Demeo, but with improved graphics, a richer atmosphere, and a genuinely compelling storyline; only scratched the surface so far and haven't touched multiplayer yet, but the single-player adventure alone is already everything I hoped it would be.”

-• “The story of the first campaign is extremely bland, just like the assigned missions.”
+• “The story of the first campaign is extremely bland, just like the assigned missions.
+Every plot twist is completely predictable; it feels like a D&D campaign run by a dungeon master with zero imagination.”

 • gameplay